openstack/horizon/doc/source/install/system-requirements.rst

 System Requirements
 ===================

-The Queens release of horizon has the following dependencies.
+The Stein release of horizon has the following dependencies.

 * Python 2.7 or 3.5
 * Django 1.11 or 2.0